 - Rounded your AGI to the nearest dollar—be sure to round up when it’s 50 cents or more, and down when it’s 49 cents or less.

 - Filed with your spouse last year—you and your spouse have the same 2019 AGI.
 (Don’t split the AGI amount or enter 0 for one of you)

-If you’re still having trouble, we suggest that you check with the IRS to make sure that the copy of your return is the same as what they have in their records.
-To do this, you can order a tax return transcript.
+If you're still having trouble, we suggest that you check with the IRS to make sure that the copy of your return is the same as what they have in their records.
+To do this, you can order a variable goes here.